 When the symptoms of ulcerative colitis interfere with your quality of life, the experienced medical team at Digestive Disease Care offers personalized solutions that cater to your needs.
-At their six locations throughout New York, including East Setauket, Lake Success, Mineola, and Hicksville in Long Island, and Forest Hills and Jamaica in Queens, you can receive prompt diagnostic testing and comprehensive treatment to relieve ulcerative colitis pain and other symptoms.
+At their locations throughout New York, including Babylon, East Setauket, Lake Success, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, you can receive prompt diagnostic testing and comprehensive treatment to relieve ulcerative colitis pain and other symptoms.
 Schedule a diagnostic evaluation for ulcerative colitis at the Digestive Disease Care office nearest you or book online today.

 Ulcerative colitis is a type of inflammatory bowel disease that causes persistent inflammation and painful ulcers to develop in the innermost lining of your digestive tract, specifically the colon and rectum.

 The root cause of ulcerative colitis isn’t well understood, but what you eat and high stress can contribute to the worsening of your condition.
 You may also be prone to developing ulcerative colitis if you have a dysfunction in your immune system, or if you have a family history of inflammatory bowel disease.
 Typically, the disease develops before age 30, but also commonly affects people over 60.

 The symptoms of ulcerative colitis tend to develop slowly over time and can become severe enough to be life-threatening.
 The most common symptoms of ulcerative colitis include:

 As a result of ulcerative colitis, you may also experience a sudden, urgent need to defecate or experience difficulties having a bowel movement.

 Symptoms of ulcerative colitis can range from mild to severe, and it’s common to experience recurrent episodes of ulcerative colitis symptoms followed by periods of remission.